ASIC Compliance Checklist for Foreign Companies in Australia [2026]

 Every foreign company operating in Australia carries ASIC compliance obligations that cannot be delegated away, deferred, or ignored.
 The Australian Securities & Investments Commission (ASIC) enforces strict requirements on foreign companies registered under Part 5B.2 of the Corporations Act 2001, and the consequences of non-compliance are concrete: financial penalties, restrictions on banking relationships, personal liability for directors, and ultimately deregistration.

-This ASIC compliance checklist covers everything a foreign company needs to track — from initial registration through to ongoing annual obligations, change notification requirements, financial reporting rules, and the penalty framework that applies when deadlines are missed.
+This ASIC compliance checklist covers everything a foreign company needs to track, from pre-registration decisions through to registration, first-year setup, ongoing annual obligations, change notification requirements, financial reporting rules, and the penalty framework that applies when deadlines are missed.

 Table of Contents